Mon-Wed, 10:00 AM to 11:20 AM, DWE 1502. First class is Monday, January 6, 2020.

-Tuesdays will be devoted to lectures.
-Thursdays will be devoted half to lecture, and half to a problem-solving session in small groups.
+Mondays will be devoted to lectures.
+Wednesdays will be devoted half to lecture, and half to a problem-solving session in small groups after the first week.

 CS 360 or CS 365 or equivalent.